 3312.
 Personal Finance.
 In this course, students will touch on the components of personal financial planning.
 Topics include setting up financial accounts at banks and brokerages; investments in stocks and mutual funds; personal income taxation; auto, property, life and health insurance; and employee benefit plans.
-Course content will include hands-on
+Course content will include hands-on casework.

-- casework.
 Elective for business minor.
-B.B.A. majors can take course for free elective credit only. - 3320.
+B.B.A. majors can take this course for free elective credit only.

+3320.
 Financial Management.
-Survey of concepts, practices and problems surrounding financial markets, securities and decision-making.
-Includes time value of money, market efficiency, evaluation of securities and capital budgeting.
-Prerequisites: MATH 1309 or 1337; ECO 1311 and 1312; ACCT 2301; and EMIS 4340 or 5370, or ITOM 2305, or STAT 2301 or 2331.
-Students may not receive credit for this course and ECO 4368.
-Economics courses will not fulfill B.B.A. requirements. - 3330.
+Survey of concepts; practices; and problems surrounding financial markets, securities, and decision-making.
+Includes time value of money, market efficiency, evaluation of securities, and capital budgeting.
+Prerequisites: Math 1309 or 1337; ECO 1311 and 1312; ACCT 2301; and STAT 2301/2331, or ITOM 2305, or EMIS 3340.
+Reserved for Cox majors/minors.
+Students will not receive credit for this course and ECO 4368.
+Economics courses will not fulfill B.B.A. requirements.

+3330.
 Money and Capital Markets.
 Analyzes the structural interrelationships among the important participants in the U.S. financial markets.
 Topics include flow of funds, determinants of interest rates, monetary policy and interest rates, money and capital market instruments, and problems in managing financial institutions.
 Prerequisite: FINA 3320.
-Students may not receive credit for this course and ECO 3355. - 4325.
+Students may not receive credit for this course and ECO 3355.

+4325.
 Advanced Financial Management.
 In-depth analysis of capital budgeting, cost of capital, sources of capital open to the firm, capital structure, dividend policy, mergers and bankruptcy, in a combined lecture-case format.
-Prerequisite: FINA 3320. - 4326.
+Prerequisite: FINA 3320.

+4326.
 Investment Analysis and Portfolio Management.
 Evaluation of the interactive effects of economic, industry, company and market considerations on the risk and return of individual assets.
 Analysis of the interrelationships of risky assets when combined in portfolios, and asset pricing theory and implications.
 Prerequisite: FINA 3320.
-Students may not receive credit for this course and ECO 4378. - 4327.
+Students may not receive credit for this course and ECO 4378.

+4327.
 Speculative Markets. (spring only) Introduction to analysis of speculative securities such as options and futures.
-Evaluates underlying theories explaining speculative markets in which such securities are traded.
-Discusses strategies such as hedging and arbitrage.
-Prerequisite: FINA 3320. - 4328.
-Management of Financial Institutions. (spring only) Management of assets, liabilities and capital accounts of financial institutions in general and commercial banks in particular.
+Covers the underlying theories explaining speculative markets in which such securities are traded, and discusses strategies such as hedging and arbitrage.
+Prerequisite: FINA 3320.
+Reserved for Cox students.

+4328.
+Management of Financial Institutions.
+Management of assets, liabilities and capital accounts of financial institutions in general and commercial banks in particular.
 Emphasis on an understanding of the interrelationship among profitability, liquidity and capital adequacy.
 Uses simulations and/or cases to illustrate the concepts.
-Prerequisite: FINA 3330. - 4329.
+Prerequisite: FINA 3330.

+4329.
 International Finance.
 Analyzes the effects on financial transactions of dealing in foreign markets.
 Considers international financial markets and such issues as interest rate differences between countries and spot and forward transactions in foreign currencies.
 Major emphasis is given to the impact of international operations for the corporate financial manager.
-Prerequisites: FINA 4325 and 4326. - 4355.
-Doing Business in a Globalized World.
-This course focuses on how globalization is rapidly changing the operating manual for running a successful business.
-The course explores which market sectors are experiencing the most global product demand, the business opportunities offered by China and India, which jobs are being outsourced (and how to make outsourcing work for, and not against the organization), which employee skills and talents are rising on the value-added high-paying ladder, as well as changes in capital markets and the optimal market structure of industry.
-Students will not receive credit for both FINA 3311 and 4355.
-Prerequisite: FINA 3320. - 5132, 5232.
+Prerequisites: FINA 4325 and 4326.

+5132, 5232.
 Honors Practicum in Portfolio Management. (honors section, one hour/fall and two hours/spring) Offers practical experience in investments through management of the Ann Rife Cox Investment Fund.
 Economic and industry analysis and the determination of their effect on investment decisions.
 Topics include money and capital market forecasts, selection of individual securities, and development of a portfolio strategy.
 Prerequisite: Application process required.
-FINA 4326 and minimum 3.5 GPA are highly recommended. - 5325, 5326.
-Independent Studies in Finance. - 5331.
-Advanced Concepts in Financial Management. (spring only) Selected advanced topics in corporate finance such as cost of capital, efficient markets, acquisitions, cash management and applications of options concepts.
+FINA 4326 and minimum 3.500 GPA are highly recommended.

+5325, 5326.
+Independent Studies in Finance.

+5331.
+Advanced Concepts in Financial Management.
+Selected advanced topics in corporate finance, such as cost of capital, efficient markets, acquisitions, cash management, and applications of options/concepts.
 Combined lecture-case format.
-Prerequisite: FINA 4325 or permission of instructor.
+Prerequisite: FINA 4325.